 Step 4.
 After the vocals are isolated, click on the blue Download the Instrumental button to save this accompaniment wav file onto your computer.
 If necessary, please save the URL because your files will be kept for 24 hours.

 - Only supports MP3 (a lossy format) and WAV (a lossless format).

 - Has a limit of 10 minutes in length and 80MB.

 - Although free, it asks for donation and credits purchase during the process.

 - There may be some chorus or concord left in the file, and you cannot adjust it manually.

 Is It Possible to Split Instruments in a Song?
 How?

-Instead of vocals, some people need to split instruments in a music file to turn them into different tracks in order to make a minus one or a capella.
+Instead of vocals, some people need to split instruments in a music file to turn them into different tracks to make a minus one or a capella.

 Indeed, the theory is similar to that of removing vocals.
-But it's important for you to know the range of frequencies of different instruments.
-Please look at the information below:
+But you need to know the range of frequencies of different instruments.
+Please look at the tables below:

 - Bass/Bass guitar: frequency response: 700-1KHz; twang: 60-80Hz